Jennylc7/Notetaker2/README.md

 # Notetaker2

-Description
+Description:

 This a responsive app to create and delete notes.

-User Info
+User Info:

 This app requires the user to enter in a note title and also to enter in note text.
 The note is saved and stored on the browser until the user selects to delete it.

-Technologies used
+Technologies used:

 HTML, CSS, Javascript, Node.js and Express.

-Screenshot of browser
+Screenshot of Browser:

 ![Screenshot 2021-06-03 155251](https://user-images.githubusercontent.com/69978605/120716970-085d6e00-c484-11eb-8dcf-396604a35370.png)